arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/either/README.md

 ```

 Another useful operation when working with null is `rightIfNotNull`.
-If the value is null it will be transformed to the specified `Either.Left` and if its not null the type will
+If the value is null, it will be transformed to the specified `Either.Left` and, if it's not null, the type will
 be wrapped to `Either.Right`.

 Example: